 - Don’t underestimate the number of people who are potentially viewing reviews about your property.
 Cornell School of Hotel Administration reports that TripAdvisor has more than 350 million unique visitors per month.

 - A better rating translates to higher revenue.
-According to Cornell School of Hotel Administration, if a hotel increases its review scores by one point on a five-point scale, they can raise room prices by 11.2 percent without suffering a loss of market share.
+If a hotel increases its review scores by one point on a five-point scale, they can raise room prices by 11.2 percent without suffering a loss of market share.

 - Watch your responses!
 Tnooz found that 64 percent of travelers are less likely to book a room at a hotel that replies aggressively to negative online reviews.

 - But make sure you do respond.
-Tnooz also found that an overwhelming 78 percent of travelers say that seeing management responses to online reviews gives them a favorable impression of the hotel, as it shows they care about their guests.
+An overwhelming 78 percent of travelers say that seeing management responses to online reviews gives them a favorable impression of the hotel, as it shows they care about their guests.

 - That said, responding to reviews stops being effective after a certain threshold.
 Cornell School of Hotel Administration revealed that once a hotel passes the 40 percent response point, revenue actually starts to decline.
 After the 85 percent point, revenues are lower than if the hotel hadn’t responded at all.

-- Reviews are important — so important that 53 percent of travelers will not book a hotel that does not have any reviews on TripAdvisor or another online review site, cites Tnooz.
+- Reviews are important — so important that 53 percent of travelers will not book a hotel that does not have any reviews on TripAdvisor or another online review site.

 - And according to TripAdvisor, 77 percent of travelers will not book a hotel until they have at least read a few reviews.

-- When it comes to scathing reviews, there’s good news: Tnooz reports that 59 percent of travelers say they ignore extreme reviews when evaluating whether or not to book at a property.
+- When it comes to scathing reviews, there’s good news: 59 percent of travelers say they ignore extreme reviews when evaluating whether or not to book at a property.